kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 Greybus creates an entry in /sys/class/i2c-adapter/ (i2c-2 for example) when it receives a manifest with the I2C Protocol enabled.

-Here is an **example** of how to find the I2C adapter:
+Here is some example output showing to find the I2C adapter:

     # cat /sys/class/i2c-adapter/i2c-*/name
     OMAP I2C adapter
-    Greybus i2c adapter
     OMAP I2C adapter
-    # cat /sys/class/i2c-adapter/i2c-1/name
     Greybus i2c adapter
+    # cat /sys/class/i2c-adapter/i2c-2/name
+    Greybus i2c adapter

-So in this case, the I2C device is /dev/i2c-1. **It may be different on your machine.**
+So in this case, the I2C device is /dev/i2c-2. **It may be different on your machine.**

 ##### I2C Tools
 A quick way to test i2c is to use i2c-tools.